A Path For Every Soul

 Best if you feel unsure where to start

-A gentle, ordered path through the most accessible parts of Scripture, ideal for rebuilding confidence and understanding without feeling overwhelmed.
+A gentle and ordered path through the most accessible parts of Scripture, well suited to rebuilding confidence and understanding without strain.

 - Week 1: Gospel of Mark, the shortest Gospel, one or two chapters each day.
-It moves quickly and assumes nothing.
+It moves swiftly and assumes nothing.

 - Weeks 2 and 3: Psalms 23, 51, 91, and 139, the great Catholic prayers that teach the heart to speak with God.

-- Month 1: Gospel of John, reading the Prologue slowly, then Chapters 14 to 17, the Last Supper discourse.
+- Month 1: Gospel of John, the Prologue read slowly, then chapters 14 to 17, the Last Supper discourse.

 - Month 2: Acts of the Apostles, witnessing the birth of the Church at Pentecost.